Monthly planning and your budget

 How we’re different

 At 118 118 Money, we don’t leave you high and dry.
 We want to make sure you’re fully aware of our offering and we want you to know exactly what’s going on.
 We offer simple, transparent, online loans that put you in control of your finances.
 You know upfront what our interest rates are and there are no hidden fees.
-Not only that, but you also choose how long you need to repay your loan (we offer up to two years).
+Not only that, but you also choose how long you need to repay your loan (we offer up to three years).

 We put our faith in you as we know you’re more than your credit score, and we’re not going to let a low credit rating define you.
 While it may feel as though other lenders blacklist anyone with a poor credit history, we spend time understanding your financial situation, looking beyond the numbers.
 We aim to give you a decision in 60 minutes and, if approved, the cash should get to your account within 24 hours.